asleepace/SpacexTracker/README.md

 ## Project Structure

 The application roughly follows the MVC paradigm with the following project structure.
-The heavy lifting is done by the controllers which tie together the business logic, user interface and data together.
+The heavy lifting is done by the controllers which tie the business logic, user interface and data together.
 Each directory has an `index.ts` file for easier imports.

 - `App.tsx` root of the application
   - `assets` contains static image files